kevinmorris/Route66/README.md

 Route66
 =======

 Route66 is a partial implementation of IBM's TN3270 protocol.
 It is a web based IBM 3270 terminal emulator written in C#.
-It requires the 3270 to provide a Telnet endpoint.
+It requires a 3270 service to provide a Telnet endpoint.

 Usage
 -----